This policy provides schools with information on supporting the whole school approach to:

 - supporting students involved in alcohol and other drug use

-- provide all students with alcohol and other drug education through harm minimisation approach through the Victorian Curriculum
+- provide all students with alcohol and other through harm minimisation approach through the Victorian Curriculum

 - take a whole of-school approach to involve students, parents, carers and the wider school community in drug-related curriculum and wellbeing issues including discussions in relation to confidentiality